mmzdouc/fermo_core_extras/fermo_core_extras/mibig_spectral_library/README.md

 Usage
 ====

+Currently, this module **only** has support for **linux**.
-This module for is used to prepare a spectral tandem mass spectrometry (MS/MS) library from all entries in the Minimum Information about a Biosynthetic Gene cluster (MIBiG) by using Competitive Fragmentation Modeling for Metabolite Identification (CFM-ID).
-This is very computationally intensive and will take several days, as such it is only recommended if one wants to run the genomics module of FERMO as a command line tool.
+It is used to prepare a spectral tandem mass spectrometry (MS/MS) library from all entries in the Minimum Information about a Biosynthetic Gene cluster (MIBiG) by using Competitive Fragmentation Modeling for Metabolite Identification (CFM-ID).
+This is very computationally intensive and will take several days, as such it is only recommended if one wants to run the genomics module of FERMO as a command line tool and one wants to generate his own spectral library.

 All the steps in this pipeline can be run through the following command: